Pastia people: Names

+Cuisine

 The Pastia survived by harvesting and storing the area's abundance of pecans and other nuts and seeds.
 Prickly pear cacti (nopal) also contributed a large part to their diet.
 The Pastia, as well as the other tribes of the southeastern Texas tidal plain, reportedly subsisted in the lean months on roots; raw insects, lizards, and worms; and the undigested nuts picked from deer dung.

+Missionization

 Records from the time tell of the Pastias and other Indian tribes of the area having encampments in the vicinity of the Spanish missions of San Antonio during their early construction, a period spanning 1707 through 1737.
 Many were employed as laborers in the building of the San Antonio mission network.
 The Pastia were one of the three groups present at the 1720 foundation of Mission San José y San Miguel.

 Decline

 The tribes of southeastern Tejas suffered a severe decline in population following repeated epidemics of diseases to which they had no immunity, starting about the time of, or shortly before, the mission network's construction.
 This was in large part due to the close proximity of their labor camps to the settlements of the European mission workers who carried Old World diseases (such as smallpox) which were extremely deadly to the aboriginal inhabitants of the villages surrounding the missions.
-Following the establishment of the Mission San Antonio de Valero in 1718, many of the Native American peoples inhabiting the area were relocated from their traditional towns and moved onto the San Antonio mission lands.
+Following the establishment of the Mission San Antonio de Valero (the Alamo) in 1718, many of the Native American peoples inhabiting the area were relocated from their traditional towns and moved onto the San Antonio mission lands.

 The few surviving Pastia reportedly gathered only at the Mission San José.
 Population figures for the refugees are not available, however, as the registration records of the early mission residents have been lost to history.
 As late as 1789, there were settlers in the settlement who identified as Pastia.